 Jane DiRenzo Pigott is Managing Director of R3 Group LLC and specializes in providing leadership, change and diversity/inclusion consulting to organizations.
 Her services enhance an organization’s competitive edge by allowing the organization to retain, develop and promote its key talent.
 She approaches leadership, change and inclusion strategically and produces measurable results towards her clients’ goals and objectives.
-Her clients include professional service firms and corporations.
+Her clients include professional service firms, corporations and family offices.

 At Winston & Strawn, Ms. Pigott served on the firm’s Executive Committee, the first woman to do so, and its Compensation Committee, the committees responsible for managing the firm’s employees across the globe and establishing the compensation for all of the firm’s attorneys.
 While at Winston, Ms. Pigott created and chaired the firm’s Diversity Initiative, rendering the firm a leader among its peers and dramatically improving recruitment, retention and promotion of attorneys.
 Under Ms. Pigott’s leadership, the firm won three of the coveted Sager Awards for its Diversity Programs from the Minority Corporate Counsel Association.
 In addition, a number of outside organizations at the time positively recognized Winston’s diversity efforts.
 For example, in the Chicago Lawyer and Minority Law Journal diversity surveys, Winston ranked in the top decile.
 Ms. Pigott was instrumental in helping Winston to be recognized in the June 2001 issue of Diversity & the Bar as one of five firms profiled in connection with best diversity practices, and in Vault’s 2001 “Guide to America’s Top 100 Law Firms” where Winston ranked second nationally in the “Best 20 Firms to Work For” category and was listed as No. 1 in the retention and office categories.